Senate map favors the GOP. But Steve Daines won’t predict a ‘red wave.’

 Will having Mr. Trump at the top of the Republican ticket help or hurt your Senate candidates?

 It’s going to help in certain states, you know, the “blue wall,” places like Wisconsin, Michigan, certainly in Pennsylvania.
-You have these lower propensity voters, oftentimes blue-collar voters, that are very supportive of President Trump and are going to show up in November.
+You have these lower-propensity voters, oftentimes blue-collar voters, that are very supportive of President Trump and are going to show up in November.

-In Ohio [now a red state, where Democratic Sen. Sherrod Brown faces a tough reelection fight] you look at the difference between a midterm and a presidential, there’s about a 1 1/2 to almost 2 million higher voter turnout in the presidential, and the higher the turnout, the better it’s going to be for Republicans.
+In Ohio [now a red state, where Democratic Sen. Sherrod Brown faces a tough reelection fight] you look at the difference between a midterm and a presidential.
+There’s about a 1 1/2 to almost 2 million higher voter turnout in the presidential, and the higher the turnout, the better it’s going to be for Republicans.

 How will the abortion issue play in Senate elections?